No767/discord-ext-ipcx/docs/examples.rst

 Examples
 ^^^^^^^^

 Here are some ways you can use this library in your own bot.
 Make sure to adjust it to your own bot's needs.
+If you wish to run these examples locally, please install the examples extras via ``python3 -m pip install discord-ext-ipcx[examples]``.
 For GitHub based examples, please see the `examples directory <https://github.com/No767/discord-ext-ipcx/tree/main/examples>`_

 Basic IPC